 Have you ever typed in a few words on Google just to see what funny search terms pop up?
-I decided to do that to see what folks are Googling about Cajuns, and it's pretty entertaining.
+We decided to do that to see what folks are Googling about Cajuns, and it's pretty entertaining.

 Google Reports Quarterly Earnings